JAORMX/JAORMX.github.io/_posts/2022-10-20-trivy-security-scanning-in-buildkite.markdown

 ---

 It's not secret that I'm a big fan of the new open source vulnerability scanners.
-Namely, I've been rolling out scanning everything with [Trivy from Aqua Security](https://aquasecurity.github.io/trivy): From repositories to container images, and even Kubernetes clusters!
+Namely, We've been rolling out scanning everything with [Trivy from Aqua Security](https://aquasecurity.github.io/trivy): From repositories to container images, and even Kubernetes clusters!
 It certainly is a Swiss-army knife for security scanning.